TheDeadcoder/Tokkhok-Backend/README.md

 - we fed knowledge and query to AI-agent.
 It responded in text
 - with browsers SpeechSynthesis api, we can convert the textual response to speech
 - After returning the audio response, we did the db-storing activities using FastAPI's background task

+## Latency Handling at the time of translating Banglish to bangla
+- we have used FastAPI's Background task to execute db-operations in a separate thread.
+When the thread updates the db-operation, we terminate it
+- we return the translation as soon as we get

 ## deployment